ojhavk/ojhavk.github.io/research.md

 **Fig:** Biologically plausible neural computation of dendritic trees.
 The red circle represents a neuron (soma), black lines are dendrites, and the numbers indicate inputs.
 Left is a biological neuron model ( <a href="https://www.karger.com/Article/Abstract/86707" target="_blank">Travis et al., 2005</a>), the middle is a single neuron dendritic tree (<a href="https://direct.mit.edu/neco/article-abstract/33/6/1554/100576/Might-a-Single-Neuron-Solve-Interesting-Machine?redirectedFrom=fulltext" target="_blank">Jones and Kording, 2021</a>), right is the proposed backpropagation Neural Tree.

 This work is currently under review in _Neural Networks_ Elsevier (check out preprint <a href="https://github.com/vojha-code/BNeuralT/blob/master/BNeuralT.pdf" target="_blank">PDF</a> and <a href="https://github.com/vojha-code/BNeuralT" target="_blank">Code</a>).
 Also, check previous related work on trees (<a a href="https://arxiv.org/abs/1705.05592" target="_blank">neural tree</a> and <a a href="https://arxiv.org/abs/1705.05769" target="_blank">fuzzy tree</a>).
-Students interested in the topics of **neural networks** and **deep learning** network architecture analysis (e.g., using adversarial robustness), and like to explore neuroscience, information-theoretic and complex network literature for PhD research are welcomed!
+Students interested in the topics of **neural networks** and **deep learning** network architecture analysis (e.g., using adversarial robustness), and exploring neuroscience, information-theoretic or complex network literature for PhD research are welcomed!

 I like to work on **interdisciplinary research** and **data science** projects.
-In my recent work in collaboration with the meteorology department, we work on forecasting real flood events of the rivers Severn and Avon, UK.
+In my recent work in collaboration with the meteorology department, we forecast real flood events of the rivers Severn and Avon, UK.
 We investigate how Transfer Learning and Semantic Segmentation can be applied to a time series of images (see Fig below) to predict flood events.
 Our to-date results have successfully demonstrated use to Transfer Learning with an accuracy above 91% for these flood events (check out our paper).

 ![](/imgs/water_segmentation_work.png)

 **Fig:** time-series of river camera images.
 Water (blue) and non-water pixel predictions.

-Other interdisciplinary research titles in the areas of applied **Evolutionary Computation** and **Optimization** I am working on are:
+Other interdisciplinary research titles in the areas of applied **Evolutionary Computation** and **Optimisation** I am working on are:
 1. An application of a multiobjective evolutionary algorithm for the prediction of the best strain of genes for the production of chemicals.
 Potential output is Amaradio MN, **Ojha V**, Jansen G, Pappalardo X, Costanza J, <a href="https://orcid.org/0000-0002-0650-3157" target="_blank">Nicosia G</a>, (2022) Microbial Cell Factories Engineering for the Growth-coupled Overproduction of Sustainable Chemicals, _Biotechnology and Bioengineering_.
 1. An application of derivative-free optimization algorithms for the optimization of Space Trus Structures (Civil Engineering).
 Potential output is **Ojha V**, <a href="https://www.imperial.ac.uk/people/b.panto" target="_blank">Panto B</a>, Nicosia G (2022) Incremental hypersphere algorithm for buckling analysis of space truss structures, _Engineering Applications of Artificial Intelligence_.